Leonor, Princess of Asturias: Coins

 On 31 October 2023, the Royal Mint of Spain minted a gold-silver coin which depicts Leonor, to commemorate her coming of age as an emblematic event.
-In 2025 a collector’s coin was made to commemorate her time in the Spanish Navy in her second year of her three year military training.
+In 2025, a collector’s coin was made to commemorate her time in the Spanish Navy in her second year of her three year military training.

 Other

-A collector stamp was made in her honor alongside her father King Felipe, to commemorate 50 years since the end of the dictatorship of former leader Fransico Franco.
+A collector stamp was made in her honour alongside her father King Felipe, to commemorate 50 years since the end of the dictatorship of former leader Francisco Franco.